About Mikes Music

 He presented this idea to his parents, who realized (after the initial shock) it was a great idea.
 They felt it would be a good investment of his savings and would be willing to help him get started with some additional funds for instrument purchase.
 That summer, they purchased used instruments and (with the help of his violin teacher, Philip Burch) learned the basics of setting up instruments, instrument care, and found suppliers for parts.

 Mike worked the business out of their home over the school year.
 By summer, it was evident that there was a need for a local music store and that the concept was worth pursuing.
 The family decided it was feasible to open a store for the fall season.
 If it worked out, then it would become a full time retail store.
 Mike's dad was willing to help him out at the store.

 Mike’s mom arranged for a temporary store front rental while researching the best way to include band instruments in their rental fleet.
 They approached The Music Man of Anchorage, another family business.
 They were open to Mike's entrepreneurial spirit and worked out an agreement to provide Mike's customers with quality band instruments.
 This arrangement proved to be very successful for several years for both stores.

 That fall and through Christmas, Eagle River customers responded so well to having a local music store that Mike was able to commit to a long term business.
 After the first year at the Eagle River location, Mike ordered his hand made violin from local maker John Osnes.
 Mike signed the check and received his violin in September of 1997.

-The store has continued to expand product lines and has moved twice since the original location.
+The store continued to expand product lines and moved twice to expand after the original location.
 When the store moved locations in 2004, Mike took on several new product lines and was able to secure dealerships that allowed him to offer his own band instruments.
 In 2008, growth spurred Mike’s Music to move again to their current location on the Old Glenn Highway just a short distance from their original location.